 Want to reach distinguished heights in your Aviation career, right?

-For all the ambitious aviation aspirants, UPES is one of those few UGC-approved universities that offers an online MBA in Aviation Management.
+For all the ambitious aviation aspirants, UPES is one of those few UGC-approved universities that offers an online course in Air Business Management.
 This degree programme is specifically designed to prepare students for management positions in the aviation sector at the highest levels.
 So, book your seat in the upcoming academic session at UPES CCE.